 Evocative, remarkable, dazzlingly surreal, spellbinding…with so many possibilities, it’s difficult to choose the superlatives to describe Karin Tidbeck’s brilliant, multifaceted novel Amatka (2012), recently released in English translation.
 An amazing feat of genre worldbuilding, it eases the reader into an offbeat setting, then picks away at that world’s supposedly mundane surface to reveal something startling, thought-provoking, and powerful underneath.

-At first I had reservations about Amatka, which opens with a quiet, introspective blandness that doesn’t exactly light a fire under the narrative.
+At first, I had reservations about Amatka, which opens with a quiet, introspective blandness that doesn’t exactly light a fire under the narrative.
 But these humble early passages are part of an effective, intentional worldbuilding strategy.
 Vanja’s orientation in Amatka becomes the reader’s orientation to this increasingly nuanced and bizarre world.
 Are we on another planet?
 In another dimension?
 Why did humanity flee Earth, and what happened to the vanished fifth colony that nobody talks about?
-Tidbeck introduces these mysteries subtly, but in a manner that instills the setting with a potent, slow-building mystique.
+Tidbeck introduces these mysteries subtly, but in a manner that instills the setting with potent, slow-building mystique.
 In the course two-hundred-odd precise and elegant pages, she leverages these intrigues into a tale that works outwardly as a surreal conspiracy thriller, a touching romance, and a genre mystery, but also examines rich literary metaphors involving creative awakening, stultifying monoculture, post-truthism, and the costs and rewards of nonconformity.
-It’s tempting to label Amatka as Kafkaesque or Dickian, and in light of its reality-questioning subtext it’s no wonder.
-But that may do a disservice to Tidbeck, who creative vision is incisive and unique.
-She executes the core idea with uncommon eloquence, resulting in a layered, moving masterpiece.
+It’s tempting to label Amatka as Kafkaesque or Dickian, and in light of its reality-questioning subtext, those are useful descriptors.
+But that may do a disservice to Tidbeck, whose creative vision is incisive and unique.
+She executes Amatka’s core idea with uncommon eloquence, resulting in a layered, moving masterpiece.